High-speed rail in Kazakhstan: Astana–Almaty

 In November 2013 the proposed Astana (then Nur-Sultan)–Almaty high speed railway was postponed due to high costs and doubts over passenger numbers.

 Previously in March 2013, Qazaqstan Temir Zholy, the national rail company of Kazakhstan, awarded a contract to Systra to oversee the design and construction of a high-speed line from Astana, the country's capital, to Almaty, its largest city.
-The line is expected to be 1011 km long, and will travel via Karaganda and Balkhash.
-A 10 km viaduct across Lake Balkhash is planned near Sayaq.
-The trains are expected by be built by Tulpar-Talgo (a joint venture established in 2011 between Qazaqstan Temir Zholy and Spanish company Talgo), and will have a maximum speed of 250 km/h, completing the trip in five and a half hours.
-The system will use Russian gauge, the same as used by Kazakhstan's existing conventional lines.
+The line was expected to be 1011 km long, and was supposed to travel via Karaganda and Balkhash.
+A 10 km viaduct across Lake Balkhash was planned near Sayaq.
+The trains were expected to be built by Tulpar-Talgo (a joint venture established in 2011 between Qazaqstan Temir Zholy and Spanish company Talgo), with a maximum speed of 250 km/h, completing the trip in five and a half hours.
+The system would use Russian gauge, the same as used by Kazakhstan's existing conventional lines.